 7. Rent out your stuff

-Buoyed by the Airbnb effect (which is just renting out your room, after all), now there’s Fat Lama for gadgets, garden gear and everything else you’ve got stuffed in the back of your cupboards.
+Buoyed by the Airbnb effect, there are sites like Fat Lama for gadgets, garden gear and everything else you’ve got stuffed in the back of your cupboards.